 Welcome to the doom & gloom diary of eroded, corroded, eve of destruction themes with, at times, a touch of whimsy.
 Enjoy the journey through this Apocalyptic wasteland and come back out on the other side appreciative of life, liberty and the pursuit of happiness.
 Or the pursuit of gloominess, whichever your preference.

-Modern Love is another part of my 2020 Vision series.
-With Covid-19 being the main theme of 2020, and making it feel as seriously surreal as any year in my personal history, I thought I'd have a little fun with the idea of love during a pandemic, where one can't be too careful.
-A mix of retro charm with my love of gas mask imagery.
+Modern Love is another part of the artist's 2020 Vision series.
+With Covid-19 being the main theme of 2020, and making it feel as seriously surreal as any year in this artist's personal history, she thought of having a little fun with the idea of love during a pandemic, where one can't be too careful.
+A mix of retro charm with an ongoing love of gas mask imagery.

-This illustration was part of my initial Sketchpad Series, an exercise in getting the hang of the digital pen and pad.
-Starting the base in Illustrator, I added the fine details in Photoshop, the usual layers of erosion and corrosion.
-And because I believe color is what makes a subject evocative, a somber palette is apropos for this war torn city.
+This illustration was part of the artist's initial Sketchpad Series, an exercise in getting the hang of the digital pen and pad.
+Starting the base in Illustrator, the fine details were added in Photoshop, the usual layers of erosion and corrosion.
+And because the artist believes color is what makes a subject evocative, a somber palette is apropos for this war torn city.

 Art lovers love beach scenes.
-They're inspiring to artists worldwide, possessing a timeless appeal.
-What kind of artist would I be if I didn't include a gratuitous beach scene in my collection?
-Therefore my contribution to a classic genre.
+They're inspiring to artists as well, possessing a timeless appeal.
+What kind of artist would The Sketchie Beast be if she didn't include a gratuitous beach scene in her collection?
+Here is her non-traditional take on a classic genre.

-Among the very first of my first sketchpad illustrations, I created this subject more for honing my skill with the digital pen than making a serious piece of artwork.
+Among the very first of the artist's first sketchpad illustrations, the subject created more for honing skill with the digital implements than making a serious piece.
 This apocalyptic-themed image had its challenges in choosing a color palette that would give it visual impact.
-I decided on military-monochromatic.
+The artist decided on military-monochromatic.